-By supporting mothers with a business start-up grant and ongoing training (from £15/ month) our Income Generating Activities (IGA) at Child of Hope very quickly improve the lives of our pupils – and their whole families.
+By supporting mothers with a business start-up grant and ongoing training (from £30/ month), Income Generating Activities (IGA) at Child of Hope very quickly improves the lives of our pupils – and their whole families.

 Fast social impact takes place when women can provide for their families.
 And it's sustainable.

-The parents we work with mainly come from Namatala slum situated on the outskirts of Mbale town, many of whom are internally displaced persons (IDPs) and have for decades lived on handouts and begging for food on the streets.
-99% of the direct beneficiaries of the IGA programmes are female, since one of the aims of transformational development is the economic empowerment of women.
+The parents we work with mainly come from Namatala slum situated on the outskirts of Mbale town, many of whom are internally displaced persons (IDPs) and have, for decades, lived on handouts and begging for food on the streets.
+99% of the direct beneficiaries of the IGA programmes are female since we know from experience that the economic empowerment of women leads to transformational development in communities.

 Real life stories